kovaccc/WhereAmI/README.md

 ## Features
 The android app lets you:
- - Check your current position on map
+ - Check your current position on a map
- - Recentering on map
+ - Recentering on a map
  - Reviewing information about current position latitude, longitude, address etc.
  - Changing location marker with background sound
  - capturing images of current location and saving it to external storage
  - Getting notification for saved image which leads to gallery where image is saved

 ## Tech-stack
-The project seeks to use recommended practices and libraries in Android development.
+The project seeks to use recommended practices and libraries in Android development:
 - MVVM architecture (Viewmodel + LiveData)
 - Data Binding
 - View Binding